marcuszucareli/borehole_log_draw/README.md

 <br>
 <h3>Example</h3>

-<p1>The borehole_example.xlsx can be used to text the program.
+<p1>The borehole_example.xlsx can be used to test the program.
 The result must be equal to the image listed bellow the title</p1>

 <h6>If this was usefull for you, please consider commenting on my <a href="https://www.linkedin.com/in/marcus-paulo-zucareli-dias-rodrigues-734690105/?locale=en_US">LinkedIn Profile</a></h6>